qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your plugin supports Child/Custom Theme? =

 The free version of our plugin is not fully compatible with the child/custom theme.
 Request you to go through the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin which is fully compatible with the child/custom theme.
+We are not providing any kind of support for Child/Custom Theme in the Free version of our plugin.
 For more information kindly contact us at analytics2(at)tatvic(dot)com.

+= Have you Provided Full support for the free version plugin? =

+We have a limited support policy for the free version of our plugin.
+Kindly go through the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin to get full support for the product or you can also contact us at analytics2(at)tatvic(dot)com.

 = How to verify if you have implemented the Plugin well? =